Help Center/ Cloud Container Engine/ User Guide/ Observability/ Best Practices/ Monitoring Container Network Metrics of CCE Turbo Clusters

 No parameter needs to be configured for the current add-on.

-4. (Optional) (For the cloud native cluster monitoring add-on of v3.9.0 or later, Grafana is not provided by default.)
+4. (Optional) (For Cloud Native Cluster Monitoring v3.9.0 or later, Grafana is not provided by default.)
 Locate the independent Grafana add-on and click Install.

-Node access exposes the open-source Grafana service to the public network.
-You are advised to evaluate security risks and control access policies.
+Enabling public access will allow open-source Grafana access over a public network.
+You are advised to evaluate security risks and create access control policies.

 Monitoring Container Network Metrics